aws-samples/aws-quarkus-demo/lambda/README.md

 ## Setting up the infrastructure and deploying the application using AWS SAM

-After we've built and pushed the Docker image containing the native image of the application, we need to package our application and deploy it.
+After we've built the AWS Lambda function (native-image or JVM-based), we need to package our application and deploy it.
 The SAM package command creates a zip of your code and dependencies and uploads it to S3.
 SAM deploy creates a Cloudformation Stack and deploys your resources.

 The following commands package and deploy the JVM-based version of the application.